haxwithaxe/certdeploy/README.md

 #### Full Client Config Example
 This config accepts new certs via SFTP into the default source directory.
 Moves them to the given destination directory.
 Then updates services.
 It restarts the nginx systemd service.
 It runs two scripts.
 It restarts a docker container.
 It force-updates docker swarm services based on two sets of filters.
 Logs CertDeploy logs at ``DEBUG`` level to ``/dev/stdout`` and SFTP logs to ``/dev/stderr`` at ``CITICAL`` level.
+It also sets the mode of the lineage directories to ``0o700`` and certs to ``Oo600`` all owned by root when the certs are deployed to the `destination` directory.
 The updates aren't guaranteed to be in any given order for now.
 The plan is to make the order something users set.

 ```yaml
 ---